zev-b/once-upon-an-easel/aws-notes.md

 ```

-note: notice we have to pass in a string of what the name of our file in formData is, and then pass it into aws middleware to parse for us.
-Then we can use `singlePublicFileUpload` to upload 1 image to aws
+## __note: notice we have to pass in a string of what the name of our file in formData is, and then pass it into aws middleware to parse for us.
+Then we can use `singlePublicFileUpload` to upload 1 image to aws__

-Frontend (again)
+# Frontend (again)

-1. Complete Action type
+## 1. Complete Action type
-2. Make a reducer
+## 2. Make a reducer

 Enjoy 😄